veloblank/js-basics-functions-readme-v-000/README.md

 }
 ```

 Test that out in your browser's JS console to make sure everything's working correctly.
 Don't get too attached to it, though, because good gracious that looks like a **complete and total mess**.
 Massive, nested control flow structures are one of the most terrifying things in programming, and this one's a doozy.
-Among the many problems with this approach, there are two overriding concerns:
+Among the many problems with this approach, there are two major concerns:
-1. The `case`s in our `switch` statement are responsible for far too much disparate logic: whether the snack selection is valid, whether enough money was inserted, how much change is due, etc. Those are all separate pieces of logic that are currently tangled up together, living in the same place.
+1. The `case`s in our `switch` statement are responsible for far too much logic: whether the snack selection is valid, whether enough money was inserted, how much change is due, etc. Those are all separate pieces of logic that are currently tangled up together, living in the same place.
 2. If you tested the code in your browser, you probably noticed something super annoying: our current implementation as a giant `switch` statement is **single-use-only**.
 If we want to run the code with different user inputs, we need to copy and paste the entire `switch` statement all over again.
 Twice the functionality, twice the code.
 Want to dispense ten snacks?
 Ten times as much code.

 Neither of those things are good!
 Our code should ideally be composed of a series of small, well-scoped, self-contained units that each perform a single task.
 We should have one unit that checks if the snack selection is valid; one that checks if enough money was inserted; one that calculates change due; and one that dispenses the item and any change to the user.
 Writing code in a modular fashion like this makes it much easier to test each individual piece of code and debug any errors that we encounter.
 If everything's smashed together in a single, massive block, we have to comb through the entire block hunting for a bug.
-In a more modular setup, we can home in on the specific piece that's failing and ignore the rest of the code.
+In a more modular setup, we can narrow down our troubleshooting to the specific piece that's failing and ignore the rest of the code.

-In addition, we want to minimize the cost of repeating actions over and over and over.
+In addition, we want to make our code as clean and DRY[dry] (<u>D</u>on't <u>R</u>epeat <u>Y</u>ourself) as possible.
 If, in order to run the same sequence of actions a second time, we need a second copy of the exact same lines of code, we've failed as programmers.
 Remember, computers are **phenomenal** at repeating actions again and again and again.
 They are quite literally designed to be great at that!

 Lucky for us, there's a construct in the JavaScript language that provides a perfect antidote to both of these issues: the _function_.

-## What is a function?
+#### What is a function?
 **A function is an object that contains a sequence of actions (JavaScript statements) that we can execute whenever we want and however many times we want**.
 A function can accept a number of inputs, perform some internal actions that are hidden from the world outside of the function, and then return a value back to that outer environment.

 In our snacking example of the bodega vs. the vending machine, the vending machine operates as a function.
 It takes a lot of the tasks that we were doing manually and abstracts them away, letting a computer handle the things that a computer is good at.
 We don't care what happens inside the vending machine; we just know that, if we provide it some inputs (a snack selection and some money), it will take care of the rest and return to us some output (either a snack or an error message).
 Instead of executing all of the old steps one-by-one every time we want a snack, we can use the vending machine as a shorter, standardized way to achieve the same result.

 However, we completely blew it when we translated our vending machine into code.
-Our coded vending machine is, indeed, a sequence of JavaScript statements, but the similarities end there.
+Our coded vending machine is a sequence of JavaScript statements, but the similarities end there.
 We can't create our vending machine and then wait before executing it.
 We also can't run it multiple times without copying and pasting the entire thing multiple times.
 Failure!

 Let's start over, this time creating a real JavaScript function.

-## Functions are familiar
+## Recognize Functions by Looking for the Invocation Operator — `()`
 We've already used a few functions built into JavaScript — we just didn't refer to them as such. `Math.random()`, `Number.parseInt()`, `console.log()`, and `alert()` are all examples of JavaScript functions.
 You've probably already identified the hallmark of a function — `()`, the invocation operator.
 We'll talk about that shortly, but let's first move beyond the built-in goodies and learn how to declare our own functions.

-## Declaring a function
+## Declare a New Function and Describe Its Composition
 Declaring a function is the equivalent of designing the vending machine:
 - Identifying how many inputs it should accept.
   + E.g., the snack selection and the amount of money inserted.